Basement Design Ideas

 Turn your basement into a finished wet bar complete with stools for a casual hang-out space that leads out to a pool or patio area.
 While most people might not install a full bar in their kitchen, dining or living room, a basement can be the perfect spot to indulge.
 Decorate your home basement bar to the hilt.

-Make a Tiki-themed room by installing bamboo wallpaper, using rustic island prints on upholstered chairs, choosing big palm trees, real or fake, depending on your lighting conditions, and hanging Hawaiian art.
+Make a Tiki-themed room by installing bamboo wallpaper and hardwood flooring, using rustic island prints on upholstered chairs, choosing big palm trees, real or fake, depending on your lighting conditions, and hanging Hawaiian art.
 Take the look outdoors by draping strings of paper lanterns over bamboo poles and using Tiki torches.

 A basement bar can also go a more elegant route when you use leather-upholstered high-backed stools, a handcrafted mahogany bar and dedicate a shelf to your small-batch whiskey collection.
 The idea here is indulgence.
 Turn your basement into the lounge you would create for yourself for a personal escape and to entertain your closest friends because that is exactly what you are doing.

 A Better Bedroom for Your Teenager